What You’ll Learn 🎥

 Windows network configuration

-Please enter the Control Panel, go to the Network Connections and right-click on the Port, where your Photron camera is connected to.
-Go to Properties and select the TCP/IPv4 protocol.
-Depending on the model the default IP address is usually:
+Open the Control Panel, go to Network Connections, and right-click on the port to which your Photron camera is connected.
+Select Properties, then select the TCP/IPv4 protocol.
+Depending on the camera model, the default IP address is usually:

 camera IP: 192.168.0.10 / set computer to 192.168.0.XXX.
 If a connection cannot be established, please try: